-- Hissing.
-This is a sound made by forcing air through the glottis, a hole in the snake’s mouth.
-Almost all snakes hiss, as an indication that they’re angry and about to strike.|
+|Hissing:||This is a sound that’s made by forcing air through the glottis, a hole in the snake’s mouth.
+Almost all snakes hiss as an indication that they’re angry and about to strike.|

-- Rattling.
-Rattlesnakes have keratin segments on the end of their tails, which they vibrate to make the characteristic rattling noise.|
+|Rattling:||Rattlesnakes have keratin segments on the end of their tails, which they vibrate to make the characteristic rattling noise.|

 |Look larger:||Some snakes, such as cobras and hognose snakes, stretch out the skin on their necks to form an intimidating “hood” when threatened.
 This makes the snake look bigger and more threatening to predators.|

-- Like skunks, some snakes can release a foul-smelling musk to deter predators.
+|Musking or Feigning Death:||Some snakes can release a foul-smelling musk to deter predators.
 Hognose snakes go a step further and combine musking with playing dead.
-This can fool predators into thinking they are diseased and avoid them.
+This can fool predators into thinking they are diseased and should be avoided.|

-They will rarely actually bite when doing this; it’s used as a scare tactic more than an actual attack.
+It’s used as a scare tactic more than an actual attack.
 Striking is often accompanied by hissing and other warning signals, such as hooding.

 9) Spitting Venom

 Venom-spitting is a defense mechanism unique to spitting cobras (Hemachatus haemachatus and some species in the genus Naja).
-They can shoot venom from their fangs at predators.
+They can actually shoot venom from their fangs at predators.

 Now, you might think that in venomous species – such as cobras, rattlesnakes, mambas and the like – biting the predator would be an obvious choice.
-The king cobra produces enough venom to kill an elephant.
+The king cobra produces enough venom to kill an elephant, after all.